Test Pilot (film)

-Test Pilot is a 1938 film directed by Victor Fleming, starring Clark Gable, Myrna Loy and Spencer Tracy, and featuring Lionel Barrymore.
+Test Pilot is a 1938 American drama film directed by Victor Fleming, starring Clark Gable, Myrna Loy and Spencer Tracy, and featuring Lionel Barrymore.
 The Oscar-nominated film tells the story of a daredevil test pilot (Gable), his wife (Loy), and his best friend (Tracy).

 Test Pilot was written by Howard Hawks, Vincent Lawrence, John Lee Mahin, Frank Wead, and Waldemar Young.
 The screenplay was largely based on an original story by former naval aviator Wead.

 Plot

 Reckless test pilot Jim Lane is forced to land on a Kansas farm in his aircraft, the "Drake Bullet", where he meets Ann "Thursday" Barton.
 They spend the day together and fall in love.
 Once Jim's best friend and mechanic, Gunner Morris, arrives, Jim ignores Ann.
 To spur him, she gets engaged to her sweetheart.
 Jim leaves in the morning, but soon comes back for her.
 They quickly get married.

 Jim loses his job at Drake when he clashes with the owner.
 He gets a job with another outfit, flying a very experimental aircraft.
 Ann soon finds out how dangerous her husband's occupation is, but she promises Gunner that she will stick to her man.
 Jim wins the race, but Benson, the man Drake sends in Jim's place, dies, leaving a wife and three children behind.

 Jim tries to reform his ways and begins by taking a job testing aircraft, even conducting dangerous flights as he wants to give Ann a real home.
 Gunner remains true to his friend.